rweigel/phys305/flux.md

 **Answer**:

 In this problem, the magnitude of the electric field is constant on the surface, but its direction changes with respect to a line that is perpendicular to the surface.
-As a result, we must use the integral form and add the fluxes on each differential element.
+As a result, we must use the integral form and add the fluxes on each differential area element.

-A differential element on the surface on a sphere is $R^2 \sin\theta d\theta d\phi$.
+A differential element on the surface on a sphere is of radius $R$ is $dA = R^2 \sin\theta d\theta d\phi$.
 The normal vector is $\hat{\mathbf{r}}$.
 Thus

 $d\mathbf{A}=\hat{\mathbf{n}}dA = \hat{\mathbf{r}}R^2 \sin\theta d\theta d\phi $